SmartHanzi/1-smarthanzi-get-started/README.md

 The "smarthanzi-xyz" repositories are for SmartHanzi, DDB Access and SmartHanzi for Kanjis altogether.
 These applications have different audiences but share a large part of the source code.

-The license for the applications is MIT License.
+All applications are under MIT License.
 The license for data is as specified in each source file.

 1-smarthanzi-start-here: START HERE!

 2-smarthanzi-windows:
-- WPF: build the main Windows versions (NOT in Microsoft Store).
+- WPF: build the main Windows versions of SmartHanzi and DDB Access (NOT in Microsoft Store).
 This is the model for all other versions.
 - UWP: Microsoft Store versions.
-- Can't yet update data (see next step).
+- Demo data.

 3-smarthanzi-data:
 - Setup the MySQL DB.
-- Update data from imported dictionary files.
+- Build application data from imported dictionary files.
 - Various data updates.

 4-smarthanzi-mac: build the macOS versions.